-Original contemporary/vintage art posters (1950s-1990s) - the antique/vintage posters of tomorrow...the art investment for the future;
+(1950s-1990s) - the antique & vintage art posters of tomorrow...the art investment for the future;

-from the world-famous Polish School of Posters, recognized as the best in contemporary poster art comparable to France's La Belle Époque of the 1890s.
+from the world-famous Polish School of Posters, recognized as the best in contemporary poster art comparable to France's La Belle Epoque of the 1890s.

-CYRK Polish Circus Posters
+Polish Posters

 Hidden Meanings In CYRK